NotNotTech/Epic-Online-Services-CSharp-Example/README.md

 This is loosely based on the official Epic WPF example blog series, found here: https://dev.epicgames.com/en-US/news/introduction-to-epic-online-services-eos

 ## WIP
-this is a work in progress.
-I started this on 2024-07-27 and plan on going through the entire blog series.
-Initial checkin is working EOS handshake code.
+- this is a work in progress.
+- current code does full login/logout workflows.
+- for p2p you can see `scratch/EpicP2P.cs` which I haven't incorporated into the example yet.
+(If you get it working, consider contributing to this repo!)

+I think I'm actually done with networking for now...
+I did enough research to know that I should write a server and send data through a `Span<byte>` straw to my client, so I'll just build that into my prototyping workflow for now.
+I'll revisit this project for real networking once I have some playable techdemo.

 # links: